Target powers through a pandemic; 2020 sales growth explodes

-With the habits of millions altered because of the spread of COVID-19 in 2020, online sales last year surged by almost $10 billion and Target made it increasingly easy to shop.
+With the habits of millions altered because of the spread of COVID-19, online sales last year surged by almost $10 billion and Target made it increasingly easy to shop.

-Fourth quarter profits soared 66%, the retailer reported Tuesday, and sales jumped 21%, both topping Wall Street expectations.
+Fourth-quarter profits soared 66% and sales jumped 21%, both topping Wall Street expectations.

 The Minneapolis retailer picked up $9 billion in market share from rivals in fiscal 2020.